EyalRafian/Cryptocurrencies-Analysis/README.md

 ```

 To visit the FastAPI documentation, visit http://localhost:8000/docs with a web browser.
-To visit the streamlit UI, visit http://localhost:8501.
+To visit the Streamlit UI, visit http://localhost:8501.

 To bring it all down